hashicorp/terraform-cdk/docs/working-with-cdk-for-terraform/cdktf-json.md

 #### Modules

-Similar to 3rd Party providers, the full registry namespace should be provided.
+Similar to 3rd party providers, the full registry namespace should be provided.
 For local modules please use the object format:

 ```jsonc
 {